eblot/pybootd/README.rst

   ``pool_start`` to some address in the local network you want to serve (*eg.* the address of your local server).

+``error: Can't assign requested address``
+  This errir is often triggered with an invalid listening address setting.
+  Try listening on all IPv4 interfaces with ``address = 0.0.0.0`` and use ACL to discard requests from network you do not want to serve.

 Configuration
 -------------